junxit/us-congress-bills-116/bill.md

 - **(a)** *Chief Financial Officer and Deputy Chief Financial Officer* Chapter 9 of title 31, United States Code, is amended—
   - **(1)** in section 902(a)—
-    - **(A)** in the matter preceding paragraph (1), by striking “An” and inserting “It shall be the duty and responsibility of each agency Chief Financial Officer to oversee and provide leadership in the areas of budget formulation and execution, planning and performance, risk management, internal controls, financial systems, and accounting.
+    - **(A)** in the matter preceding paragraph (1), by striking “An” and inserting “It shall be the duty and responsibility of each agency Chief Financial Officer to oversee and provide leadership in the areas of budget formulation and execution, planning and performance, risk management, internal controls, financial systems, accounting, and other areas as the Director of the Office of Management and Budget may designate.
 In carrying out the preceding sentence, each”;
     - **(B)** in paragraph (3)—
       - **(i)** in subparagraph (C), by inserting “areas and” before “systems”; and
       - **(ii)** in subparagraph (D)—